 6 Dos and Don’ts for Writing a Driving Resume

 1. Do choose the appropriate resume template.
 There's a difference between delivering pizzas and delivering people.
 When choosing a resume template, select a design that fits the industry you're pursuing.
-A position where you'll chauffeur private clients throughout the city, for example, calls for a more formal style than a job delivering pies for the hipster-endorsed artisanal pizzeria that just opened downtown.
+A position where you'll chauffeur private clients throughout the city, for example, calls for a more formal style than a job delivering pies for an artisanal pizzeria.

 2. Do choose the resume format that highlights your strengths as a driver.
-If you have a lengthy driving career, a chronological resume is generally best.
-That way, you can demonstrate your experience — and your evolution — as a driver, going from local deliveries to interstate shipping.
+If you have a lengthy driving career and a solid work history, a chronological resume is generally best for demonstrating your experience — and your evolution — as a driver.
 If you're new to driving, a functional resume is likely the route to take.
-Use this format to emphasize certifications such as your types of licenses along with skills like navigation and food-handling, over decades of experience.
+Use this format to emphasize certifications such as your types of licenses along with skills like navigation and food-handling that will appeal to recruiters.

-3. Do put your responsibilities and achievements in tangible terms.
-For example, instead of writing that you transported passengers daily as an airport shuttle driver, specify an average 500 people a day.
-Rather than saying that you loaded and unloaded products using pallet jacks as a truck driver, include that you loaded and unloaded 240 products daily.
-The more specific you can be, the clearer your accomplishments will translate to hiring managers.
-Plus, it's an easy way to showcase your attention to detail.
+3. Do use data and metrics to demonstrate your achievements.
+Instead of writing that you transported passengers daily as an airport shuttle driver, specify that you transported an average 500 people a day.
+Rather than saying that you loaded and unloaded products using pallet jacks as a truck driver, include that you loaded and unloaded 240 crates of product daily.
+The more specific you can be, the clearer your accomplishments will be to hiring managers.

 4. Do mention any special training you've received.
-This includes certifications or vehicle licenses you hold, as well as training such as defensive driving courses
+This includes certifications or vehicle licenses you hold, as well as special training, such as defensive driving courses.

-5. Don't mention certifications and licenses that aren't relevant to the job you're after, though.
+5. Don't mention certifications and licenses that aren't relevant to the job at hand.
 If you're applying for a position driving a school bus, for example, you can omit the fact that you're certified to operate a forklift.

 6. Don't limit yourself to just your driving skills.
 In most cases, there's more to a driving job than sitting behind the wheel.
 Many positions also incorporate other skills, such as customer service, warehouse management, equipment maintenance, geographical knowledge and math aptitude.
-When building your resume, examine the position and your skills from all angles.
-You may find that you have even more to offer potential employers than you originally thought.
+When building your resume, examine the job description and customize your skills section accordingly.

 7. Don’t use the same resume for every job listing.
-Instead, tailor your resume to the job you want and highlight the experience and skills relevant to both that job and that company.
-For example, customer service skills should feature more prominently in a resume for a limo driving job than they do on a resume for a lift truck operator position.
-Scrutinize each job listing carefully to get a better understanding of what your potential employer is looking for.
+Instead, tailor your resume to the job you want and highlight the experience and skills listed in the job ad.
+For example, customer service skills should be featured more prominently in a resume for a limo driving job than on a resume for a lift truck operator position.
+Scrutinize each job listing carefully to get a better understanding of what your potential employer is looking for and personalize your driving resume accordingly.

 8. Don't forget to proofread.
-Mistakes in your resume signal to potential employers that you lack a crucial driving skill: attention to detail.
-Demonstrate that you have the focus needed to operate a vehicle safely.
-Proofread your resume multiple times.
-Better still, enlist a friend or family member to evaluate it with a fresh set of eyes.
+Mistakes in your resume signal to potential employers that you lack a skill that is crucial to driving: attention to detail.
+Demonstrate that you have the focus the road requires by proofreading your resume multiple times.
+Better still, enlist a friend or family member to read and evaluate it with a fresh set of eyes.